Tarrytown Light: Building

 The lighthouse is situated just off the riverbank at the southern end of Kingsland Point Park.
 A 100-foot (30 m) pedestrian bridge and riprap breakwater connects it to the shore.
 To its immediate east is a large residential development, once the site of the General Motors North Tarrytown Assembly plant.
 Between it and the waterfront sections of Tarrytown are the tracks used by Metro-North Railroad's Hudson Line, Amtrak's Empire Service, and CSX freight.
 The three-mile–long (5 km) Tappan Zee Bridge carries the New York State Thruway across the river a mile (1.6 km) to the south.

 The building itself is a five-story conical structure on a foundation of a stone pier and cast iron caisson, that holds a concrete cylinder which accounts for half the lighthouse's weight, securing it in the river bottom.
 It is faced in welded steel plates.
 The base is painted red, the tower white, and the lantern room black.
 There are eight windows at alternating intervals on the second and third stories, eight portholes evenly spaced around the fourth story, and glazed glass around the lantern room.
 A catwalk, with a roof supported by iron columns, encircles the first story and provides access to the main entrance.
 Two additional catwalks are located around the fifth floor and the lantern room; the latter has a decorative iron railing.
 A flagpole rises from the fifth-floor catwalk's east side.

 Inside, the entrance leads to the main living area, an 18-foot-wide (18 ft) living room and kitchen.
 Above them, the second and third stories, both 15 ft wide, had bedrooms.
 The wall interiors are faced in brick to better insulate them.
-The fourth floor, currently empty, was divided between a bedroom and a workshop.
+The fourth floor, currently empty, was divided between a bedroom and workspace for machinery repair.
 Its ceiling has glass inserts to allow light from the lantern to filter down into it.
 From it a ladder leads up to the watch area and lantern room.
-The 1000 lb fog bell remains there, but its works have been removed.
+The 1000 lb fog bell remains there.
 In the cellar are the original coal shed and cistern.
 A central column carries the cables and 50 lb weight that rotate the lantern.

+A security gate on the mainland and a mesh fence on the catwalk were added as part of a major restoration project that was completed in 2024.